johanndominicthomas/Real-time-NIDS-using-Machine-Learning/Datasets/Datasets.md

   ```
   combined_file_path = 'combined_cic_ids2017_30percent.csv'
   ```
--If you want to use the entire dataset, Open **preprocessing_classifier.py** in a text editor and edit the filename  to **combined_cic_ids2017.csv**:
+- If you want to use the entire dataset, Open **preprocessing_classifier.py** in a text editor and edit the filename  to **combined_cic_ids2017.csv**:
   ```
   combined_file_path = 'combined_cic_ids2017.csv'
   ```

-Thats all with setting up the Datasets.You can go back and follow the remaining steps.
+### Thats all with setting up the Datasets.You can go back and follow the remaining steps.